 It isn't uncommon for a nursing home negligence or wrongful death claim to be settled before it goes to trial.
 Nursing home owners don't want the negative attention these types of cases bring, so they often decide to settle with the victim or the victim's family.

 Most states limit how long after an event you are allowed to file a civil suit, such as a nursing home malpractice or nursing home abuse cases.
 These limits are known statutes of limitations.

 In Pennsylvania, generally speaking, you have two years after the injury to file a lawsuit, and the clock starts when the injury-causing event takes place, or when the victim discovers (or should have discovered) the injury.
 That’s why it is so important to contact a nursing home abuse lawyer right away.

 Suppose your loved one was seriously injured due to nursing home neglect or abuse in Philadelphia or across Pennsylvania and New Jersey.
 In that case, you should contact the experienced nursing home abuse lawyers at Ross Feller Casey.

 Our Pennsylvania nursing home malpractice lawyers have a long record of successfully litigating these often-difficult cases.

 Martindale-Hubbell, the legal directory giant, called Ross Feller Casey “An impeccable, nationally recognized reputation in the field of personal injury law.”
 The Philadelphia Inquirer said we were “among the nation’s top plaintiffs firms,” and Harvard Law School praised us as “a firm that keeps setting new records.”

 Ross Feller Casey has a team of leading doctors right on our staff to determine whether the injury involved medical negligence.

-Contact our Pennsylvania nursing home malpractice lawyers now for a free consultation.
-As is the case with all the cases we handle, there will never be a charge to you until we make a financial recovery.
+Contact a Ross Feller Casey Pennsylvania nursing home abuse attorney now for a free consultation.
+As with all the cases we handle, there will never be a charge to you until we make a financial recovery.